Drilling Into Success in 2025: What Oilfield Service Companies Can Expect

 Introduction

 Despite record oil production in 2024 and an impending gas boom in 2025, the oilfield supply chain has had a rough couple of years.
-Oilfield country tubular goods (OCTG) prices are off peak by as much as 50%, while sand prices have drifted lower.
-And the winners of this consumables downturn are drilling mud and cement, which are flat and up 7%, respectively.
+OCTG prices have dropped by as much as 50% from their peak, while sand prices have also declined.
+However, drilling mud and cement have been more stable, with prices flat and up 7%, respectively.
 Rising tides have not yet lifted all boats.
 But we view the tide is indeed turning for oilfield consumables, drilling and pressure pumping services with a bottoming of activity in 2H24.
-Let’s delve into the market forces leading to reduced demand, the macro-outlook for oil and gas prices, and what to expect in what remains of this year and into 2025.
+Let’s explore the market forces leading to reduced demand, the macro-outlook for oil and gas prices, and what to expect in 2025.

 Higher Production With a Smaller Rig Count